sbrockma/std-format/README.md

 ## Library Bundle

 This library bundle is a Universal Module Definition (UMD) -module.
-- Is transpiled using babel targets "> 0.25%, not dead".
+- Transpiled using babel, targets "> 0.25%, not dead".
-- **Does not do polyfills!**
+- Does not do polyfills!

 ## Format Specification